 A presentation to Council on February 21, 2012:

-For further information on the Zoning Bylaw Review, please contact the District of West Kelowna’s Development Services Division:
+For further information on Zoning Bylaw 0154, please contact the District of West Kelowna’s Development Services Division: